OpenMoonRay/openmoonray-docs/docs/user-reference/scene-objects/geometry/BoxGeometry.md

       <b>Float</b>
       <br>
       default: 0.0
-      <p class="scene-class-comments">When a shadow ray is fired, anything within this distance of the intersection point will be ignored.
-If this value is less than "ray_epsilon", then it has no additional effect.</p>
+      <p class="scene-class-comments">When a shadow ray is fired, anything within this distance of the intersection point will be ignored.  if this value is less than "ray_epsilon", then it has no additional effect.</p>
       {%-include image-gallery.html images=site.data.user-reference.scene-objects.geometry.BoxGeometry.attributes.shadow_ray_epsilon.images data=site.data.user-reference.scene-objects.geometry.BoxGeometry-%}
       {%-include see-also.html links=site.data.user-reference.scene-objects.geometry.BoxGeometry.attributes.shadow_ray_epsilon.links heading=4-%}
     </p>